homepage

 Want to eat more than just seafood in Amsterdam?
 Download my Amsterdam Restaurant Guide:

-Best classic fish restaurant: Vis aan de Schelde
+Vis aan de Schelde

-Despite what I just said about the death of white linen tablecloths, Vis aan de Schelde is probably the most upscale of all the fish restaurants on this list – smart, chic and with a price tag to match.
+Despite what I said about the death of white linen tablecloths, Vis aan de Schelde is probably the most upscale of all the fish restaurants on this list – smart, chic and with a price tag to match.
 But it’s definitely worth it: in addition to oysters, caviar, lobster and fruits de mer, diners can select the monthly changing chef’s menu from three to five courses.
-The day I went, my favourite dish was probably the haddock with scallop, pata negra ham and black venus rice, although I also enjoyed the monkfish wrapped in pancetta and served with fish croquettes, kohlrabi and purees of aubergine and peas.
-The service and wine pairings are also top-notch.
+The day I went, my favourite dish was the haddock with scallop, pata negra ham and black venus rice, although I also enjoyed the monkfish wrapped in pancetta and served with fish croquettes, kohlrabi and purees of aubergine and peas.
+The service and wine pairings were also top-notch.

-Best concept: Pesca
+Pesca

 While Pesca calls itself a “Theatre of Fish”, it could perhaps be better described as a market: on entry, you’re invited to peruse the catch of the day, and choose your fish by weight or by the piece.
 There’s no menu, as the seafood on offer differs depending on availability.
 Plus, Pesca’s dynamic pricing policy means the price of the fish decreases during the day so as to sell out and avoid food waste.
 Having selected the fish (each of which is prepared differently) and side dishes, you then step into a wine market, where a member of staff is on hand to help with wine selection.
 Once at your table, the food is prepared and served to be shared.
 On the Sunday lunchtime I visited, I loved the softshell crab with mango and jalapeno, the fresh oysters and the grilled octopus.
 Plus, Pesca’s patatas bravas were also some of the best I’ve ever tasted.